Lower School (TK–4th Grade)

 2nd Grade

+Second grade is a time of transition, when students learn to apply and build on the skills learned in TK, Kindergarten and 1st Grade.
 They are able to read more fluently and write more prolifically.
 Our teachers encourage children to feel comfortable with the skills that come easily, and to also work hard in the areas that challenge them.

-Special highlights include:
+Special Highlights include:

 Seven Continents